rust-gamedev/rust-gamedev.github.io/content/posts/newsletter-016/index.md

 which will allow for animals to be turned into raw resources.
 Support for rendering shadows in the MetalRenderer was added, bringing it one step closer to the WebGlRenderer.
 Lots of work was put into the ability to fire a bow.
-This spanned a few weeks, however enough functionaly was added for it to feel like a solid part of gameplay.
+This spanned a few weeks, however enough functionality was added for it to feel like a solid part of gameplay.
 It still requires some polish, however, which will be the focus of the beginning of December.